Czterolistny/cpp_parser/README.md

 - Settable number of input argument's parameters as a range or fixed value
 - Straightforward syntax for adding argument's and parsing input command line arguments
 - Error handling for:
-  * corectness of input command line argument's syntax
+  * corectness of input command line argument's syntax and it's number
-  * incorrect command line argument's number